TimothyHelton/k2datascience/mentor/06_agenda.md

 - Next Week's Data Science Conversation:

 - Tasks
+    # TODO
     - Create Roots Main web page
+    # TODO
     - Create machinery for Unit 9 that would be also useful for Roots project
+    - Add blog page
+        - link to individual blog entries
+    - Add links to projects on page for each project
+    - Add comments section on website (link out to a dedicated blog site)
+    - Look into web domain

 [Table of Contents](#toc)